anushaporeddy030697/student_internship_management/README.md

 We have sucessfully made the contact form funconality the message can be seen in the database 2-3-2023 we have sucessfully completed the contact form so that the message can be sent to our mail adress

+We are working on the chat box by using the third party application called drift
 </a></p>